NASA introduces 4 astronauts who will fly to the moon on Artemis II mission

 A Canadian seat on the historic mission acknowledges Canada's development of the robot arm that was key to assembling the International Space Station and the ongoing development of another arm for NASA's planned Gateway lunar orbit outpost

-President Joe Biden mentioned the Artemis 2 mission last monthin a speech to the Canadian Parliament.
+President Joe Biden mentioned the Artemis II mission last monthin a speech to the Canadian Parliament.

 "We choose to return to the moon together," he said.
 "And from there, we look forward to Mars and to the endless possibilities that lie beyond.
 And here on Earth, our children who watch that flight are going to learn the names of those pioneers.
 They will be the ones to carry us into the future we hope to build, the Artemis generation."